hypar-io/Elements/doc/Hub.md

 # Getting Started with the Hypar Hub
-The Hypar Hub acts as the single point of synchronization between your workflows on hypar and your local machine.
-The hub listens for update messages from hypar, and builds a local cache of data representating the output of the functions in your workflow.
+The Hypar Hub acts as the single point of synchronization between your workflows on Hypar and your local machine.
+The hub listens for update messages from Hypar, and builds a local cache of data representating the output of the functions in your workflow.
 By having one hub on the machine manage this communication we remove this requirement from the host application plugins, and we provide an offline store of data.

 After installing the hypar CLI, you can start the hypar hub like this:
 ```